idibau/cs2bim/README.md

 Supported values are LO_GEO_REF_30, LO_GEO_REF_40, LO_GEO_REF_50.

 ### Triangulation Representation Type
-You can define the IFC geometry type that is used to represent the TINs.
+You can define the IFC geometry type that is used to represent the TIN geometry.
 Supported values are TESSELLATION, BREP (TESSELATION is recommended).

 ### Feature Classes
 A "Feature Class" is the definition of a set of  objects that are exported in an IFC entity with common definitions.
-The main configurations of a feature class are:
+The main configurations of a feature class include:
 - sql: A SQL query that selects objects in the GIS database, returning a geometry (must be an area) and some other attributes for each object.
 - entity_type: The IFC entity, to which all selected objects of the feature class are exported to.
 - properties: Any number of property definitions that are exported as IFC properties/property sets.